 Through Braeburn, Iott also helps finance and support young and upcoming filmmakers.
-Braeburn partnered in 2008 – 2011 with local filmmakers John Klein and Cole Simon and their Glass City Films on three feature films, Glass City, Happily After, and Separation Anxiety which are presently being represented in Hollywood.
+Braeburn partnered in 2008 – 2011 with local filmmakers John Klein and Cole Simon and their Glass City Films on three feature films, Glass City, Happily After, and Separation Anxiety.
 Braeburn also partnered in 2011 with Matt Cooper and Lamplight Films on the mega-short Closing Broadcast.
 In 2014 Braeburn again partnered with Glass City Films on the award winning post-apocalyptic thriller Chrysalis.

-When not producing films, Rich (who is also an instrument rated pilot and multi-discipline certified firearms instructor) enjoys riding his Harley on the rural backroads of Ohio where he lives with his wife of 30+ years, Christine, and their five cats.
+When not producing films, Rich (who is also an instrument rated pilot and multi-discipline certified firearms instructor) enjoys riding his Harley on the rural backroads of Ohio where he lives with his awesome wife of 35+ years, Christine, and their three cats.